Chiang Mai – Capital of the Lanna kingdom

 Welcome to Chiang Mai.
 Arrival at Chiang Mai airport should be before noon.
 Your guide and driver will greet you at the airport.

-We will start touring immediately.
-First you will lunch at a typical Northern-style restaurant.
+Start your Lanna Kingdom Tour.
+First, you will lunch at a typical Northern-style restaurant.
 We will start our tour with a visit to Wat Prathat Doi Suthep, the temple on Suthep mountain.
 We will drive to the temple.
-At the base of the mountain is a shrine dedicated to Kruba Srivichai, a much-revered monk.
+At the base of the hill is a shrine dedicated to Kruba Srivichai, a much-revered monk.
 In 1935 followers of Kruba Srivichai constructed the road leading to the temple.
 We will walk the 300 steps up to the temple.

 Wat Doi Suthep is the most highly revered temple in North Thailand.
 Your guide will introduce you to Buddhism.
 From the temple, you have a fantastic view of Chiang Mai.
-After this, we will drive down the mountain.
-On the way, we will stop at the small forest temple Wat Palan that sees few visitors.
+After this, we will descend and stop at the small forest temple Wat Palan that sees few visitors.
 We will drop you off at your hotel.

 Overnight booked on own